-Australian Open 2020 women’s round-up: Second seed Pliskova, sixth seed Bencic crash out
+Australian Open, day 6 women’s round-up: Top 10 seeds Pliskova, Bencic crash out; Halep, Kerber win

 They exchanged breaks in each set but Pavlyuchenkova had the edge in both tie-breakers, taking the win after 2hrs 25mins when Pliskova netted a forehand.

-“I love this game (tennis) and that’s what drives me, I appreciate more what I have now,” Pavlyuchenkova said.
+“I love this game and that’s what drives me, I appreciate more what I have now,” Pavlyuchenkova said.
 “I am hungry and motivated so hopefully can achieve more.

 “I love the heat, even though everyone says you’re from Russia and love cold weather, I don’t, I hate it!”